abrasive/shairport/README.md

 Building Instructions
 ---------------------
-If you're interested in Shairport for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport.
+If you're interested in Shairport 2.0 for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport.

-Otherwise, to build Shairport, `cd` into the shairport directory and execute the following commands:
+Otherwise, to build Shairport 2.0, `cd` into the shairport directory and execute the following commands:

 `$ autoreconf -i`